Vacuum brake: Present-day use of vacuum brakes

-Today's largest operators of trains equipped with vacuum brakes are the Indian Railways and Spoornet (South Africa), however there are also trains with air brakes and dual brakes in use.
+Today's largest operators of trains equipped with vacuum brakes are the Indian Railways and Transnet Freight Rail (South Africa), however there are also trains with air brakes and dual brakes in use.
 South African Railways (Spoornet) operates more than 1 000 electric multiple unit cars, which are fitted with air compressed brakes.
 The electro-vacuum system uses a 2 in train pipe and basic automatic vacuum brake system, with the addition of electrically controlled application and release valves in each vehicle.
 The application and release valves greatly increase the rate of train pipe vacuum destruction and creation.
 This, in turn, greatly increases the speed of brake application and release.
 The performance of electro-vacuum brakes on SAR EMUs is equivalent to electro-pneumatic braked EMUs of a similar age.

 Other African railways are believed to continue to use the vacuum brake.
 Other operators of vacuum brakes are narrow-gauge railways in Europe, the largest of which is the Rhaetian Railway.

-Vacuum brakes have been entirely superseded on the National Rail system in the UK (with the British Rail Class 121 "bubble cars" being the last mainline trains to have vacuum brakes having been withdrawn in 2017), although they are still in use on most standard gauge heritage railways.
+Vacuum brakes have been entirely superseded on the Network Rail system in the UK (with the British Rail Class 121s being the last mainline trains to have vacuum brakes having been withdrawn in 2017), although they are still in use on most standard gauge heritage railways.
 They are also to be found on a diminishing number of main line vintage special trains.

 Iarnród Éireann (the national rail operator in the Republic of Ireland) ran vacuum-braked British Railways Mark 2 stock on passenger trains until the end of March 2008 and still operates vacuum-braked revenue freight (at least in the case of Tara Mines ore traffic).
 All mainline heritage trains are run with vacuum brakes – the whole of Iarnród Éireann's current locomotive fleet has both air and vacuum train brakes fitted.

 The Isle of Man Railway uses vacuum brakes fitted to all its coaching and wagon stock, as do the Ffestiniog and Welsh Highland Railways.
 Most other British narrow gauge lines use the air brake: this is because these railways were not required to fit continuous braking until the last quarter of the 20th century, by which time vacuum brake equipment was no longer being produced and was difficult to obtain.